acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 ### Startup probes

-Startup probes are to allow slow starting applications time to load data and/or configuration before starting the liveness and readiness probes.
+Startup probes exist to give slow starting applications time to load data and/or configuration before starting the liveness and readiness probes.
 The startup probe should use the same command, HTTP, or TCP check as the liveness probe with enough time to cover the worst case startup scenario.
 The time is calculated by `failureThreshold * periodSeconds`.

 ```cue
 containers: {